Which feature allows an administrator to implement master copies of virtual machines to create ready-for-use virtual machines?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-In contrast, the other options do not fulfill this specific purpose.
-Custom attributes are used for tagging and categorizing virtual machines but do not provide a mechanism for creating new VMs.
-Snapshots are used to capture the state of a virtual machine at a certain point in time, allowing for rollback capabilities, but they do not create new instances.
-Resource pools are a way to allocate and manage resources among virtual machines but do not facilitate the cloning or creation of VMs from a master image.
+In contrast, custom attributes are used for labeling and categorizing resources in vCenter Server, but they do not provide a mechanism for creating or deploying VMs.
+Snapshots are useful for capturing the state of a VM at a particular point in time, allowing for rollback, but they do not serve as master copies for new VM creation.
+Resource pools help manage the allocation of resources among VMs but do not create or replicate VMs.
+Thus, templates are the correct choice for implementing master copies for provisioning virtual machines efficiently.

 Subscribe